jaalto/project--linux-tmpfs-ramdisk/README.rst

 Copyright (C) 2018-2019 Jari Aalto <jari.aalto@cante.net>

-This project is free; you can redistribute and/or modify it under the terms of GNU General Public license either version 2 of the License, or (at your option) any later version.
+This project is free software; you can redistribute and/or modify it under the terms of GNU General Public license either version 2 of the License, or (at your option) any later version.
 See <http://www.gnu.org/licenses/>.